Wilson loops in exact holographic RG flows at zero and finite temperature: The setup

-We note that the constants of integration are relation by the zero energy constraint \bea E_{1} + E_{2} + \frac{2(\alpha^{1})^{2}}{3} = 0, \eea with $E_{1} < 0$, $E_{2}>0$ and the value of $E_{1}$ is bounded as $|E_{1}| = E_{2} + \frac{2(\alpha^{1})^{2}}{3}$.\\ So the general case gives two classes of the solutions, namely, the solutions that possess the Poincar\'e invariance with the parameter $\alpha^{1} =0$ and those solutions with $\alpha^{1}\neq 0$, i .e. that doesn't have the Poincar\'e symmetry.
-From the solutions with the broken Poincar\'e symmetry we can construct regular black hole solutions, that the parameter $\alpha^{1}$ can be related to the Hawking temperature.
+So the general case gives two classes of the solutions, namely, the solutions that possess the Poincar\'e invariance with the parameter $\alpha^{1} =0$ and those solutions with $\alpha^{1}\neq 0$, i .e. that doesn't have the Poincar\'e symmetry.
+From the solutions with the broken Poincar\'e symmetry we can construct regular black holes, that the parameter $\alpha^{1}$ can be related to the Hawking temperature.

 Moreover, we also have constants of integration $u_{01}$, $u_{02}$, that split our solutions into three charts : {\bf a)}$u<u_{02}$; {\bf b)}$u_{02}<u<u_{01}$; {\bf c)}$u>u_{01}$; we also aim to consider the degenerate case with $u_{01}= u_{02} = u_{0}$.
 This special case leads to the vacua with the AdS boundary in the UV limit.